Progress Report

 Deshaan District

 The Holy Grail of TR, the southeastern Deshaan District is host to the only Great House that saw no depiction at all in vanilla TES: III.
-Following the scrapping of early 2000s work, Tamriel Rebuilt spent much of the mid-2010s coming up with unique designs for this region, but asset work has not yet progressed to the point where any implementation can begin.
+Following the scrapping of early 2000s work, Tamriel Rebuilt spent much of the mid-2010s up to now coming up with unique designs for this region.
+New proposals based on a reset of planning, hewing closer to the vanilla game and the few canon sources on the Dres are currently being polished and evaluted.
+Asset work, much less level design, must largely wait until we have settled on a solid plan for the region.

 Deshaan Plains